Koko Head Cafe

 Chef/founder, Roy Yamaguchi Hawaii Restaurant Group

-Roy Yamaguchi is an American celebrity chef/founder of a collection of restaurants that includes: Eating House 1849, Humble Market Kitchin, GOEN Dining + Bar, and Roy’s Worldwide.
-He is known as the innovator of Internationally Influenced, Hawaii Inspired cuisine – an eclectic blend of California-French-Japanese cooking traditions created with fresh ingredients from the Islands.
-He is the first from Hawaii to have been honored with the prestigious James Beard “Best Pacific Northwest Chef” Award in 1993 and has earned numerous honors including California Chef of the Year (California Restaurant Writers Association) Gault-Millau Top 40 (Forbes FYI), Top 50 Cuisines in America (Conde Nast Traveler), and the Fine Dining Hall of Fame (Nation’s Restaurant News).
+He is the first from Hawaii to have been honored with the prestigious James Beard “Best Pacific Northwest Chef” Award in 1993 and has earned numerous honors including California Chef of the Year (California Restaurant Writers Association) Gault-Millau Top 40 (Forbes FYI), Top 50 Cuisines in America (Conde Nast Traveler), Fine Dining Hall of Fame (Nation’s Restaurant News) and the John Heckathorn Dining Excellence Award (Honolulu Magazine).

-Yamaguchi received his formal culinary training at the Culinary Institute of America (CIA).
-In 1988, he moved to Honolulu to open the first Roy’s Restaurant.
-Yamaguchi hosted six seasons of the PBS series, Hawaii Cooks with Roy Yamaguchi.
-He has published four cookbooks: Pacific Bounty, Roy’s Feasts from Hawaii, Hawaii Cooks: Flavors from Roy’s Pacific Rim Kitchen and Roy’s Fish and Seafood.
-Yamaguchi, co-founded the Hawaii Food & Wine Festival, Hawaii’s premier epicurean destination.
+Yamaguchi, co-founded and chairs, along with Chef Alan Wong and Denise Yamaguchi, the Hawaii Food & Wine Festival, which has become Hawaii’s premier food and wine destination event.
 He established the Tom and Warren Matsuda Scholarship Fund, providing scholarships to students to attend the Culinary Institute of the Pacific.
-Founding the Roy Yamaguchi Annual Golf Classic in 1998, more than $850,000 has been raised for Imua Family Services.
-Yamaguchi also serves on numerous nonprofit boards including: U.S.- Japan Council, Go For Broke National Education Center, Culinary Institute of America and the Culinary Institute of the Pacific.
+Founding the Roy Yamaguchi Annual Golf Classic, Yamaguchi has been instrumental in raising more than $850,000 for Imua Family Services and celebrated the 25th anniversary of the golf classic in 2023.
+Yamaguchi also serves as committee member, trustee and or member of numerous nonprofit boards including: U.S.- Japan Council, Go For Broke National Education Center, Culinary Institute of America and the Culinary Institute of the Pacific.